grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 >
 > - *Curseborne* from *Onyx Path Publishing*, 2025

-*[Curseborne](https://www.curseborne.com/)* (*Onyx Path's* new urban fantasy TTRPG) has brought me to a crisis.
+*[Curseborne](https://www.curseborne.com/)* (*Onyx Path Publishing's* new urban fantasy TTRPG) has brought me to a crisis.
 I'm asking myself questions I don't really want the answers to.
 Like, have I become everything I hate?
 Am I an awful grognard?
 Am I *uncool*?

 No, that can't be right.
 It must be those kids at *Onyx Path Publishing* who are wrong.
 Although, now I think about it, surely many of the people working the levers at Onyx are in my age cohort?
 What is Onyx but an act of nostalgia itself?
 Its original purpose to resurrect game lines that died with the original *White Wolf*.
-And who would've been playing and then later republishing those original games?
+And who would be republishing those original games?
 Why, the very same sort of Gen Xers I was playing with in the 90s.

 > [!NOTE]
 >
 > In this post use the terms urban fantasy and urban horror interchangeably. *Curseborne* describes itself as urban fantasy, but I don't think that really does justice to the genre.
-For reference, *Vampire: the Masquerade* is described as urban horror or fantasy equally often online.
+For reference, *Vampire: the Masquerade* seems to be described as urban horror or fantasy equally often.

 Why has *Curseborne* brought me to this crisis?
-Well, let me first explain what *Curseborne* is.
-Onyx have lost the licence to publish *World of Darkness* material now that *Paradox* - the actual rights holders - are publishing new material.
+Well, let me first explain what *Curseborne* and *Onyx Path Publishing* are.
+Onyx was set up to continue publishing books for the various *White Wolf* game lines after WW ceased publishing.
+In particular, Onyx licensed the *World of Darkness* games from the rights holders, *Paradox*.
+However, Onyx lost the licenses when *Paradox* started publishing new WoD material.
 This leaves Onyx without an IP for their specialist genre, urban fantasy.
 In other words, *Curseborne* is an attempt to replace *Paradox's* IP with an original setting of their own.

 Which is why *Curseborne* fills me with apprehension: it is game haunted, if you will, by *Vampire: the Masquerade*, *Mage: the Ascension* and others.
 It is, essentially, a product of pure nostalgia.
 A game written with the dubious premise "like the World of Darkness but different."
 Not that it's an unreasonable objective, but it comes from a place of practicality rather than creativity. *Curseborne* doesn't start with a need and follow through with a game.
 It starts with a game in the hope it will become a need.
-It's not cynical, but maybe it's not entirely authentic either.
+I don't think it's cynical, but maybe it's not entirely authentic either.

 Of course, authenticity itself is subjective, and we should always be open to new games which is why I hold out hope.
 But can Onyx thread the needle here?
 Can they create something original?
 Something compelling for old WoD fans and new players.
 The comparison to the OWoD might seem unfair to Onyx but I still believe better things are possible.
-I believe that if we look at what made the OWoD work, we can create new urban settings just as good, if not better.
+I believe that, if Onyx look hard at what made the OWoD work, they could create a new urban setting just as good, if not better.

-Maybe, but I also have some reservations with *Onyx Path Publishing* themselves.
-Their audience seems to consist mostly of hardcore WoD fans who are willing to fork out cash on Kickstarters and expensive print-on-demand editions.
+However, but I also have some reservations with *Onyx Path Publishing* themselves.
+Their core audience seemed to consist mostly of hardcore WoD fans who are willing to fork out cash on Kickstarters and expensive print-on-demand editions.
 (No shade here, I'm one of them.)
-This can lead to derivative and lengthy works filled with tedious lore that lacks much of the pathos and inventiveness of the original games, published to feed an insatiable hunger for nostalgic content regardless of quality.
+This led to derivative and lengthy works filled with tedious lore that lacked much of the pathos and inventiveness of the original games, published to feed an insatiable hunger for nostalgic content regardless of quality.
 Many of these works are impenetrable, obscure and, well, a bit crusty.

-And that's bad news because 90s *White Wolf's* product wasn't really games; it was cool.
+And that's bad news because 90s *White Wolf's* real product was cool.
 The designers and illustrators always seemed to be people hipper than you and, whether or not that was actually true, that's what brought new players into the games.
 Urban fantasy must be, if it is anything, stylish and desirable and *new*, and if it isn't, well, what are you doing?

 > [!NOTE]
 > ![Illustration of a vampire by Josh Timbrook](josh-timbrook.jpg)